8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 For more information on views, see [SQL Views](https://www.w3schools.com/sql/sql_view.asp).

 Salesforce data can be imported as View Tables.
-For more information, see [Salesforce](../8base-console-plugins-integrations-salesforce.md)
+For more information, see [Salesforce](../8base-console-plugins-integrations-salesforce.md).

 ## Fields

 8base offers all database field types required for building software.
-Certain fields have extended capabilities that streamline specific tasks - such as managing file/image uploads and validating addresses and phone numbers.
+Certain fields have extended capabilities that streamline specific tasks.
+For example, `File` fields allow you to seamlessly attach files to records and `Smart` fields make it easy to implement complex validations for addresses or phone number.

 ### Creating Fields